jakobgetz/wat-the-wasm.nvim/README.md

 # wat-the-wasm.nvim

 Expolore WebAssembly Text.
-View WebAssembly Text how it gets assembled to WebAssembly.
+View WebAssembly Text how it is assembled to WebAssembly.

 ## Install